tytydraco/yessleep/out/Sakoya_The_Japanese_Pop_Sensation_Nobody_Remembers.md

 I ran home and flipped open the pages of my photo album.
 I screamed so hard that it hurt.

 There were the photos of that day.
 The one of the man with disconcerting grin, and the one of the girls.
-There they were standing there with Sayaka... but....
+There they were standing there with Sayaka, but....

-Sayaka's face was just a gray splotch... like someone had scratched it out *violently*.
+Sayaka's face was just a gray splotch, like someone had scratched it out... *violently*.

-Except it wasn't *scratched* out... it had been printed *INTO* the photo...
+Except it wasn't *scratched* out, it had been printed *INTO* the photo.

+***

-I left Japan shortly after.
+I left Japan shortly after, but I never forgot about Sakoya...

+The pop sensation who truly, *never was*.